 Homemade Ranch Seasoning is my new lifesaver.
 Yes, a ranch seasoning has that much power; let me explain.
 Since the beginning of May, I’ve been trying my best to watch what I eat – more specifically, my calorie intake.
 I’ve never been skinny; in fact, I was a whooping eleven pounds when I was born!

 As I got older though – in my thirties – I began to feel like my weight was holding me back.
-I guess on some level, I had convinced myself that being overweight was fine and it was who I was.
+I guess on some level, I had convinced myself that being overweight was fine and that it was who I was; a part of me.
 After moving to Toronto and having easy access to big and tall clothing stores, it made accepting the overweight issue much easier.

 About four or five years ago, my lifestyle changed completely.
 Within five or six months of coming out, I lost one hundred and twenty pounds.
 I was so proud of myself!
 I was eating not-so-good food on occasion, but often paired chicken or steak with salads or sautéed veggies.
 I was walking to and from work every day; I bought a bike; and, I joined a gym.